bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TrackNumber_04f6CUpMXA8hZooEXNRWkz/Documentation.md

-Local identification number of the track.
+Indicates the local identification number of the track.